BrentGrammer/PROGNOTES/Networking/DNS.md

 - DNS servers learn ohw to reach the root servers by consulting a root hints file on the server:
   - Linux: `/etc/named.root`
 - Entries can be cached with a TTL (time to live in seconds)
+- In total, there are 13 main DNS root servers, each of which is named with the letters 'A' to 'M'.
+They all have a IPv4 address and most have an IPv6 address.

 ### Types of Records:

 - **SOA**: Start of Authority Identifies a zone
 - **NS**: Name Server Identifies a name server that is authoritative for the zone
-- **A**: Address Records - Maps a fully qualified domain name to an IP address.
+- **A**: Address Records - Maps a fully qualified domain name (Host) to an IP address.
 Ex: `www IN A 192.168.168.201` Note the host name is not fully qualified.
 DNS will provide the fully qualified name with the zone (which is usually indicated by the domain) added.
 - **CNAME**: Canonical Name Creates an alias for a fully qualified domain name
   - The owner field in the CNAME record provides the name of the alias that you want to create.
 Then, the RDATA field provides the Canonical